harsharma30/harsharma30/README.md

 <p align="center">
-🌱 I’m currently learning CPP and DSA <br>
+🌱 I’m currently learning JAVA and DSA <br>
 📫 How to reach me harsharma0013@gmail.com <br>
 ⚡ Fact: Destiny is waiting for you.